Drug & Alcohol Rehab in South Yorkshire or near South Yorkshire

 Below is a list of some very common signs and symptoms of alcohol use:

-• Suffering from other mental health issues such as depression.
+- Suffering from other mental health issues alongside alcohol addiction, such as depression.

-There are a few tests which can be utilised to see if your dependence constitutes as an addiction.
+There are a few tests which can be utilised to see if your alcohol abuse constitutes an alcohol addiction.
 These include the Alcohol Use Disorders Identification Test and CAGE questionnaire.

-Excessive alcohol consumption can turn life-threatening if left for long enough.
+Excessive alcohol consumption can turn life-threatening if left for long enough without alcohol rehab intervention.

-For example, a severe addiction to alcohol can lead to liver disease, liver cancer, heart disease and diabetes.
+For example, a severe addiction to alcohol can lead to liver disease, liver cancer, heart disease and diabetes, all of which can cause serious harm to wellbeing and further complicate eventual alcohol rehab treatment.

-Medically-assisted detox will be necessary if you’re a heavy user, as it can be very dangerous to try to stop drinking alone.
+Medically-assisted detox at a drug and alcohol rehab will be necessary if you’re a heavy user, as it can be very dangerous to try to stop drinking alone.

 Heavy drinking is deemed by the NHS as drinking more than 14 units per week.